 I don’t know much about Kashmiri culture but from what little I have been exposed to it, it appears breathtaking.
 Their traditions and cuisine are incredibly evolved.
-I saw a little bit of it in the Kashmiri episode of the TV show, Raja Rasoi Aur Anya Kahaniyan and now, through Sarla Razdan’s cookbook, “Kashmiri Cuisine Through the Ages”, that my sister gifted me a couple of years ago.
+I saw a little bit of it in the Kashmiri episode of the TV show, Raja Rasoi Aur Anya Kahaniyan and now, through Sarla Razdan’s cookbook, “Kashmiri Cuisine Through the Ages”, that my sister gifted me.
 Razdan is a Kashmiri Pandit and so I believe their food is a little varied from Kashmiri Muslim cuisine due to certain dietary restrictions.

-I have always wondered if and how South Asians prepare squash blossoms and so was thrilled to find this recipe.
+I have always wondered if and how South Asians prepare pumpkin flowers or squash blossoms and so was thrilled to find this recipe.
 I was first inspired to cook them after Shayma (@spicespoon) shared them on Instagram.
-I have made them the Italian way a couple of times where you stuff them with cheese and deep fry them.
+A popular way to prepare fried pumpkin flower is the Italian way where you stuff them with cheese and deep fry them.
 In Mexico, they are widely used as well.
 While unfortunately I could never get a hold of them while I lived there, I really enjoyed making Chicano Eats recipe for squash blossom tacos.
-I am also incredibly intrigued with Ankiet’s very localized take on stuffed squash blossoms here.
+Ankiet’s very localized take on stuffed squash blossoms here also looks great.

-The recipe below is quite simple.
+The fried pumpkin flower recipe below is quite simple.
 They are light and crispy that would work wonderfully as an appetizer.

-- Add 4 tbsp of water in a bowl.
-Add salt, red chilli powder and rice flour.
+- Add 4 tablespoon of water in a bowl.
+Add salt, red chili powder and rice flour.
 Mix well to make a paste.

 - Heat the oil in a small saucepan.
 To check if it's ready, drop a pinch of flour paste.
 If it rises, it's ready.
 Once hot, bring heat to medium-low.